kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 # Chapter 9: Property Animators

-If you’ve done any animations in UIKit, you’ve probably used the `UIView` animation methods (`UIView.animate(withDuration:animations:)` and friends). `UIViewPropertyAnimator` is a new way to write animation code.
-It isn’t a replacement for the existing API, nor is it objectively “better”, but it does give you a level of control that wasn’t possible before.
+If you’ve done any animations in UIKit, you’ve probably used the `UIView` animation methods `UIView.animate(withDuration:animations:)` and friends.

+iOS 10 has introduced a new way to write animation code: using `UIViewPropertyAnimator`.
+This isn’t a replacement for the existing API, nor is it objectively “better”, but it does give you a level of control that wasn’t possible before.

 In this chapter, you’ll learn about the following new features that Property Animators give you access to: